aidandigital/model-masters-client/README.md

 # Model Masters

 ## Description
-Model Masters is a site for car and vehicle model enthusiasts to share their creations.
+A site for car and vehicle model enthusiasts to share their creations.
 Users can sign up, or log in as a guest in order to view posts made by other users in a fashion similar to social media sites.
 Verified users are permitted to upload their models along with up to 8 photos, a description, and more.

 ## Tech used
 ### Frontend: